 The city is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the North Vancouver City Fire Department.

 You have amazing views of Stanley Park, the north shore bridges and the lights of Downtown Vancouver at night are spectacular.
 You are minutes from three ski hills in the winter and to the ocean for boating and sailing in the summer.
-There is everything you need on the north shore from parks and the world famous Capilano Suspension bridge and Treetop adventure walk.
+There is everything you need on the north shore from parks and the world-famous Capilano Suspension bridge and the Treetop adventure walk.
 Grouse Mountain, only 15 minutes from Downtown Vancouver has trails for the avid hiker since it was first climbed in 1894.
 In 1949, the world’s first double chairlift was built for snow skiing.

 North Vancouver sits on the north end of Burrard Inlet, giving residents easy and scenic access to the Pacific Ocean.
 Affectionately called the North Shore, the city is filled with plenty of fantastic dining, outdoor and waterfront activities, shopping, and entertainment.
 It’s no surprise that residents of North Vancouver are no strangers to the great outdoors – from boating and kayaking in the inlet to forested trails and skiing, there is plenty to love about the surrounding landscape!

-Lynn Canyon Park has been a favorite spot for outdoor enthusiasts since its opening in 1912, with hiking trails, waterfalls, and plenty of spots to relax and enjoy an afternoon picnic.
-The park is perhaps best-known as the home of the Lynn Canyon Suspension Bridge: a 50-meter-high rope bridge that brings travelers across a forest-lined canyon filled with waterfalls.
+Lynn Canyon Park has been a favourite spot for outdoor enthusiasts since its opening in 1912, with hiking trails, waterfalls, and plenty of spots to relax and enjoy an afternoon picnic.
+The park is perhaps best known as the home of the Lynn Canyon Suspension Bridge: a 50-meter-high rope bridge that brings travellers across a forest-lined canyon filled with waterfalls.
 Not only is it the perfect spot for a photo op, but it’s also a great spot for thrillseekers who don’t mind a bit of swaying back and forth as they cross!
 The Baden Powell Trail crosses through Lynn Canyon and feeds into other shoreline parks, like Cypress Mountain, Capilano River, Grouse Mountain, Quarry Rock, Deep Cove and more.

 If one suspension bridge isn’t enough, you can head to the Capilano Suspension Bridge Park, which has a total of eight suspension bridges!
 The original Capilano Suspension Bridge was built in 1889 and sits 70 meters above the Capilano River.
 Although it’s a piece of Canadian history, the bridge has been rebuilt with stronger cables to stand the test of time.
 In fact, the Capilano Suspension Bridge is so strong that it could hold up to 96 full-grown elephants!
 Once you’re done, head over to Treetops Adventures: a string of seven suspension bridges through Douglas firs.
 The Capilano Suspension Bridge Park also features a wide range of interactive, educational activities, such as a First Nations museum, complimentary talks and walking tours, and wildlife conservation.